sufyanshk/generate_sqs/README.md

 # ATAT installation
-(ATAT and Atomsk should be downloaded from their respective websites given in the **dislcaimer** section.)
+(ATAT and Atomsk should be downloaded from their respective websites given in the **Dislcaimer** section.)

 I suggest to install `ATAT` in the `/bin/` directory so that all the users can use it.
 If you don't edit the `makefile` of ATAT then only the user who installed it, can use it.
 Execute these commands sequentially (so that all the users will be able to use `ATAT`):